Patrick J. Whelan: Verdict, execution

 Whelan appealed to the Court of Queen's Bench of Ontario; but Richards had just been named to that court, and thus cast the deciding vote not to overturn his own judgment.
 In January 1869, Whelan appealed to the Ontario Court of Appeal only to find Richards again sitting on the deliberating body and casting his vote to not overturn his conviction of Whelan.
 Whelan sent a letter to the Irish priest Dr. O'Connor on 1 February 1869 advising that it seemed his execution was imminent and he would request the priest's service and extreme unction on the scaffold.

 He was publicly hanged in front of 5,000 spectators on 11 February 1869 at the Carleton County Gaol.
 He met his death "with manliness and faith", and told the gathered crowd that he was innocent, although he did know who had killed McGee.
 His last words were "God save Ireland and God save my soul".

 Legacy

-Whelan's widow Bridget moved back to Montreal and lived as a recluse until her own death.

 Shortly after the debacle, the revolver Whelan was alleged to have used to murder McGee was lost.
 It surfaced as a family heirloom in the family of Scott Renwick in 1973, and 32 years later was offered at auction for $55,000.
 The gun was eventually bought at the auction for $105,000 by the Canadian Museum of Civilization and is now part of their collection.

-In August 2002, a Catholic ceremony consecrated a box of earth from the former prison cemetery where it is believed Whelan's body remains to this day; the earth was interred in his wife's Montreal plot in Notre Dame des Neiges Cemetery.

 Whelan's case is dramatised in Pierre Brault's 1999 play, Blood on the Moon.
 His solo performance was filmed for a one-hour special on Bravo television.